Ayla Akat Ata

-Ayla Akat Ata (born 16 February 1976) is a Kurdish–Turkish jurist and former member of the Grand National Assembly of Turkey of the Peace and Democracy Party (BDP).
+Ayla Akat Ata (born 16 February 1976) is a Kurdish lawyer and former member of the Grand National Assembly of Turkey of the Peace and Democracy Party (BDP).
 She is a women's rights activist and the co-founder of the Free Women's Congress (KJA).
 Besides she was also involved in the negotiations between the Kurdistan Workers' Party (PKK) and the Turkish Government in 2013.

 Early life and education

 Ayla Akat Ata was born in Diyarbakır in 1976.
 Since graduating from the Faculty of Law at Dicle University in Diyarbakır, she has been working as a lawyer.
 She is a member of the Turkish Human Rights Association (İHD), and a co-founder of the Free Women's Congress (KJA), which is organized through an assembly of 501 members.

 Political career

 In July 2007, she stood as an independent candidate in the Turkish parliamentary elections and entered the Turkish Parliament, joining the Democratic Society Party (DTP).
 After the DTP was banned on 11 December 2009, she joined the Peace and Democracy Party (BDP).

 She was re-elected in the 12 June 2011 general election.
 In January 2013 she was involved in the peace process between the Kurdistan Workers' Party (PKK) and the Turkish Government and met with Abdullah Öcalan in İmralı prison together with Ahmet Türk.
 In 2015, she unsuccessfully demanded the abolition of the article 299 of the Turkish Penal Code, which criminalizes insulting the Turkish president.